InfOmics/Esearch3D/README.md

 ### GUI

 1. It allows to explore a sample's profile after a network-based propagation
-2. It allows to investigate the imputed activity scores obtained by specific genes and their neighbourhood
+2. It allows to investigate the imputed activity scores obtained by specific genes and their neighborhood
-3. It allows to download the propagated network and to import it in cytoscape
+3. It allows to download the propagated network and to import it in Cytoscape

 ### Legend
+(TO BE CHANGED)
 <img src="https://github.com/LucaGiudice/supplementary-Simpati/blob/main/images/gui_overall.png" />

   1. Select nodes by chromosomes: allows to filter the network and to keep only those nodes (e.g. genes) that belong to a specific chromosome